-A. This is strongly discouraged because it runs a high risk of violating anonymity or the social media ban, or circumventing length or deadline restrictions.
+A. This is strongly discouraged because it runs a high risk of violating anonymity or the media ban, or circumventing length or deadline restrictions.
 If you feel you absolutely must link to external materials, see the next question.

 Q. Can I link to additional image or video material from the supplementary material?